Vietnam.vn - Nền tảng quảng bá Việt Nam

 Giáo dục trẻ hòa nhập: Những điểm tựa của phụ huynh - Ảnh 1.

 With 18 years of teaching experience, Ms. Tran Thi Hoai Nghi, a teacher at Kim Dong Primary School (Go Vap District), has 7 years of experience in inclusive education for students with disabilities.
-This school year, she is the homeroom teacher of grade 4, which also has students studying inclusive education.
+This school year, she is the homeroom teacher of grade 4, which also has inclusive students.
 Currently in the process of completing her master's thesis, Ms. Nghi is working on the topic "Managing inclusive education activities for students with disabilities in primary schools in Tan Binh District".

 WHEN CHILDREN ARE BLINDED TO UNDERSTAND THEIR VISUALLY IMPAIRED FRIENDS

 Speaking to Thanh Nien reporter , Mr. Do Minh Hoang Duc, an expert from the Primary Education Department, Ho Chi Minh City Department of Education and Training, said that currently, the city has nearly 4,500 disabled students studying in 467 primary schools.
 Almost every school has integrated students.
-Initially, some teachers may be hesitant to accept disabled students in their classes, because they will have to deal with more problems in the classroom, and some other parents are afraid that disabled students will affect their children...
+Initially, some teachers may be hesitant to accept disabled students in their class, because they will have to deal with more problems in the class, and some other parents are afraid that disabled students will affect their children...

 Giáo dục trẻ hòa nhập: Những điểm tựa của phụ huynh - Ảnh 2.